Japanese billionaire Maezawa in $9 million 'social experiment' giveaway

 YouTube is the latest online outlet for the businessman, with videos including a tour of his private jet, a visit to the barber to dye his hair and updating his bank book after November’s windfall.

-The debate over basic income comes as income inequality continues to grow in the United States, where in recent years some of its wealthiest entrepreneurs, from Microsoft (MSFT.O) co-founder Bill Gates to investor Warren Buffet, have pledged to give away most of their wealth.
+The debate over basic income comes as income inequality continues to grow in the United States, where in recent years some of its wealthiest entrepreneurs, from Microsoft (MSFT.O) co-founder Bill Gates to investor Warren Buffett, have pledged to give away most of their wealth.

 Editing by Jacqueline Wong